Local Balance Calibration for Nonparametric Propensity Score Estimation: The Proposed Methodology

-The propensity score, denoted by $p = p(\mathbf{Z}) = P(T=1 \mid \mathbf{Z})$, is the conditional probability of receiving the treatment given the covariates.
-We adopt the standard assumptions for propensity score analysis as outlined by \citet{rosenbaum1983central}.
-These include (i) the stable unit treatment value assumption (SUTVA), ensuring no unmodeled spillovers, (ii) the strong ignorability assumption, implying no unmeasured confounders: $ \{ Y(1), Y(0)\} \perp T \mid \mathbf{Z} $, and (iii) the overlap assumption, ensuring that every subject has a non-zero probability of receiving each treatment: $ \forall \mathbf{Z}, ~~0<P(T=1 \mid \mathbf{Z})<1 $.
-Under these assumptions, the ATE can be unbiasedly estimated through the propensity score.
-A key feature of the propensity score is its balancing property:
+We consider a sample of $N$ subjects indexed by $i$, comprising $N_0$ untreated ($T_i=0$) and $N_1$ treated ($T_i=1$) subjects.
+For subject $i$, we observe a vector of $M$ covariates $\mathbf{Z}_i = (Z_{i1}, \ldots, Z_{iM})^\top$ and the outcome variable $Y_i$.
+The propensity score is $p_i = p(\mathbf{Z}_i) = P(T_i=1 \mid \mathbf{Z}_i)$.
+We adopt the standard assumptions for PS analysis.
+These include the stable unit treatment value assumption, which ensures no unmodeled spillovers; the strong ignorability assumption, implying no unmeasured confounders; and the overlap assumption, ensuring that the propensity score is bounded away from 0 or 1.
+Under these conditions, the propensity score exhibits the balancing property $ T_i \perp \mathbf{Z}_i \mid p(\mathbf{Z}_i) $.
+The analytical goal is to estimate the frequency-weighted average of individual treatment effects over the sampling population, given by:

-indicating that, conditional on the propensity score, the treatment assignment is as if randomized, thereby balancing the covariates across treatment groups.